Constitution

 2-6

-A member or affiliate wishing to resign from FEDECRAIL must notify the secretary in writing before 1st October.
-If the member or affiliate fails to do so, he shall be liable for the subscription due for the following year.
+A member or affiliate wishing to resign from FEDECRAIL must notify the secretary in writing

-No member or affiliate who resigns or is expelled shall be entitled to any reimbursement of subscription, or have any rights to claim over the assets of FEDECRAIL.
+before 1st October.
+If the member or affiliate fails to do so, he shall be liable for the contribution due for the following year.
+No member or affiliate who resigns or is expelled shall be entitled to any reimbursement of the contribution, or have any rights to claim any of the assets of FEDECRAIL.

 Article 3 – The General Meeting